Su Buqing: Career

-After returning to China, he first served as a professor and dean at Zhejiang University (he established the Chen-Su School with Chen Jiangong), and later as professor and president of Fudan University.
-He was honorary chairman of the Chinese Mathematical Society and elected to Academia Sinica and the Chinese Academy of Sciences in 1948 and 1955 respectively.
-Su Buqing and Hua Luogeng were the most influential figures in mathematical society of modern China.
+After returning to China, he first served as a professor and dean at Zhejiang University (he established the Chen-Su School with Chen Jiangong).
+When universities across China underwent reorganization in 1952, Su and his students from Zhejiang University's Department of Mathematics relocated to Fudan University where he initially served as the Provost and later became the honorary President of Fudan University in 1978.

+He was honorary chairman of the Chinese Mathematical Society (CMS) and elected to Academia Sinica and the Chinese Academy of Sciences in 1948 and 1955 respectively.